A-Richie/CS152_Project/README.md

 # CS152_Project

-Creates a chess game in Java that two players can play
+A chess game in Java that two players can play